 - Individual clinical rotations will be assigned a grade and then averaged to determine the final grade.
 Grades will be determined by the course instructor after consultation with the clinical instructor on level of competency as documented on the clinical evaluation form, and completeness of documented patient assessment forms. - 2.
 Each student must be prepared and have all required equipment with them at the beginning of each clinical and field rotation. - 3.
 Hospital clinical rotations are scheduled through the FISDAP Clinical Scheduling System.
 Schedules will be coordinated by the Odessa College Clinical Coordinator.
 Once assigned to a clinical date and time, attendance at that scheduled clinical is mandatory.
 Changes must be approved by the Clinical Coordinator/Primary instructor.
 In the event of an emergency, and it is impossible for the student to attend clinical, the instructor must be contacted no later than 45 minutes prior to the scheduled clinical. - 4.
-Students must perform a complete assessment and head-to-toe examination on a minimum of five (5) different patients in the Emergency Department at each clinical rotation these patients will be chosen in order to complete the required competencies in accordance with the Odessa College clinical competency matrix.
+Each Student is required to schedule and attend a minimum of fourteen (14) hours a week of hospital or ride out rotations. - 5.
+Students must perform a complete assessment and head-to-toe examination on a minimum of eight (8) different patients in the Emergency Department at each clinical rotation these patients will be chosen in order to complete the required competencies in accordance with the Odessa College clinical competency matrix.
 Document these exams on the Odessa College EMS patient assessment forms, as outlined in the Course Textbook, and as directed by the instructor.
-A patient may not be assessed for clinical grading purposes by two students simultaneously. - 5.
+A patient may not be assessed for clinical grading purposes by two students simultaneously. - 6.
 Students must submit the completed Hospital Rotation Evaluation Form to the clinical instructor for signature before the end of the clinical.
 The completed and signed Hospital Rotation Evaluation Form MUST be turned into the lead instructor to receive credit for the clinical hours.
-Failure to turn in this form will result in the patient information for that rotation to be deleted from the FISDAP system. - 6.
+Failure to turn in this form will result in the patient information for that rotation to be deleted from the FISDAP system. - 7.
 The student will be required to complete the Patient Assessment and Care Record, Preceptor Evaluation, Self-Evaluation, and Site Evaluation in the FISDAP system within 48 hours of completion of the clinical.
-The clinical rotation will be locked after 48 hours and no further changes or additions will be allowed to the patient care record without consent of the Primary instructors. - 7.
+The clinical rotation will be locked after 48 hours and no further changes or additions will be allowed to the patient care record without consent of the Primary instructors. - 8.
 Emergency Medical Services field rotations are scheduled through the FISDAP Clinical Scheduling System.
 Schedules will be set on a first come, first served basis.
 Field rotations must be scheduled three (3) days in advance.
 Once assigned to a date and time, attendance at that scheduled clinical is mandatory.
 Changes must be approved by the Clinical Coordinator/Primary instructor.
-Only 1 clinical date or time may be modified or changed per semester. - 8.
-In the event of an emergency, and it is impossible for the student to attend clinical, the instructor must be contacted no later than 45 minutes prior to the scheduled clinical. - 9.
+Only 1 clinical date or time may be modified or changed per semester.

+- 9. In the event of an emergency, and it is impossible for the student to attend clinical, the instructor must be contacted no later than 45 minutes prior to the scheduled clinical. - 10.
 Students must submit the completed Ambulance Rotation Evaluation Form to the lead paramedic/preceptor for signature before the end of the clinical.
 The completed signed Ambulance Rotation Evaluation Form MUST be turned into the lead instructor to receive credit for the clinical hours.
 Failure to turn in this form will result in the patient information for that rotation to be deleted from the FISDAP system.